-Yes No External Environment Are customers complaining more frequently about outages?
+Yes No Don't Know External Environment Are customers complaining more frequently about outages?
 We have increased prices (base rates or fuel) 5% or more in the last year.
 Do we plan to increase prices 5% or more next year?
 Have we increased prices for five consecutive years or more?
-Have we been involved in a merger within the last 24 months?
 Have we had a public scandal or particularly controversial issue in the last 24 months?
 If we participate in the J.D.
 Power, MSI or ASCI customer satisfaction surveys, do we score below our regional average?
 Have we been targeted by environmental protestors via social media, the news media or in person?
-An increasing number of customers are complaining about our vegetation- management programs.
+An increasing number of customers are complaining about our vegetation-management programs.
 Do customers perceive that our reliability has deteriorated in recent years?
-Organizational Issues We practice and update our crisis communications plan every year or so.
+Organizational Issues We have a crisis communications plan.
+We update and practice that crisis communications plan every year or so.
 We conduct primary market research (non-transactional) to understand how we are perceived by customers.
 If we conduct primary market research: The percentage of customers who view us "favorably" and "very favorably" has been trending down.
 Our most senior communications executive has little or no communications experience.
-We have decreased our communications activities over the last year or two (i.e., reduced staff, less advertising, fewer issues of the newsletter, etc.).
-We have reduced our presence at community events in recent years.
+We have cut back our communications activities over the last year or so (i.e., reduced staff).
+We participate in fewer community events.
 Our leaders don't view the communications function as contributing to the utility's overall business success.

-Communicators don't have a "seat at the table" when important business decisions are made.
+Communication don't bound if and at the teller of the communication of Communicators don't have a "seat at the table" when important business decisions are made.
 We are not trying to actively manage our customer's experience.
+We have launched a customer journey-mapping initiative.
 Media Relations The Media Relations department spends a significant portion (>25%) of its time in reactive mode, "putting out fires" with the news media.
-The tone of local media coverage of our utility has become more skeptical or negative in recent years.
-Have local news organizations run stories criticizing the CEO's compensation package?
+The tone of local media coverage of our utility has become more skeptical, negative or even adversarial in recent years.
+Have local news organizations run stories criticizing the General Manager's/Utility Director's compensation package?
 The Media Relations team doesn't proactively work with other departments to uncover activities that position us favorably in the news media.
 Employee Communications Employee engagement is declining.
 Employees have complained they don't have enough information about company activities, goals and milestones.
 Employees don't trust communications from executive management the way they once did.
+We no longer produce an employee newsletter.
 Customer Communications Customers seem "in the dark" about our important strategic initiatives.
 We have reduced the frequency of the customer newsletter.
 Our website has not been refreshed in the last 24 months.
 We are not trying to engage our customers via social media.

-Number of "Yes" answers: Number of "No" answers:
+Totals Number of "Yes" answers: Number of "No" answe rs: Number of "Den't Knew" answers: Number of "Don't Know" answers: Cooring Scoring